in28minutes/MockitoTutorialForBeginners/Step05.md

 - A few mockito examples mocking List class
 - Multiple return values
 - Introduction to Argument Matchers
+- stub method

 ## Exercises
 - What if we combine a matcher with hardcoded value when stubbing.
-- Mock a few other List Methods
+- Mock a few other List Methods.
+- What happens if an unstubbed method is called?
+  - By default, for all methods that return a value, a mock will return either null, a a primitive/primitive wrapper value, or an empty collection, as appropriate.
+For example 0 for an int/Integer and false for a boolean/Boolean.

 ## Files List
 ### /pom.xml